joeybaumgartner/homebridge-extron-matrix-switch/README.md

 sudo npm install -g homebridge-extron-matrix-switch
 ```

 Once installed as a plugin in Homebridge, you will have to manually add this unit as it is implemented as an external accessory.
-Just add an accessory in Home.app and it should list the device; tap on it, and then key in your Homebridge code and walk through the rest of the setup process.
+Add an accessory in Home.app, select **More options...**, and it should list the device; tap on it, and then enter your Homebridge code and walk through the rest of the setup process.

 ## Setup